 Then, at eighties, the Maison Noble has start to produce Rosé by the "saignée" method.

 The “saignée” method is a way to create a wine, during which, the berries, without additional use of the press, independently, under their own weight, produce juice.
 After, the wort is separated.
 This method is typical for our region, where high-end rosé wines are produced.
 It should be noted that rosé wines obtained by the “saignée” method are rarely found due to the difficult mode of production and high expenses within such production.

-At the 90s, oenology was booming and Monsieur Pupovac surrounded himself with an oenologist, and also some sales managers, in order to promote his wines which were not been well known of the general public yet.
+In the 90s, oenology was booming and Monsieur Pupovac surrounded himself with an oenologist, and also some sales managers, in order to promote his wines which weren’t well known to the general public yet.

-He had sell his wines throught a supermarket brand and listed them in a newpaper called “Le Patriote Résistant”, thanks to which he managed to have a real file of regular customers who were former deportees like him.
+He had sold his wines through a supermarket brand and listed them in a newspaper called “Le Patriote Résistant”, thanks to which he managed to have a steady line of customers who were former deportees like him.

 Created by people who were deported and imprisoned, the FNDIRP, a non-profit organization, came to life in October 1945, five months after the victory over Nazism.

 In 1997, Château Maison Noble St Martin was purchased by Michel Pelisse, CEO of a major Parisian law firm.
-Passionat with the soil, stones and good wine, he has done his utmost, for more than ten years, to give back to this vineyard, all its former architectural nobility and richness.
+Passionate with the soil, stones and good wine, he has done his utmost, for more than ten years, to give back to this vineyard all its former architectural nobility and richness.

-During castle's studies, he had discovered the underground passages of the Château and rebuilt one of the two towers which had collapsed during the Great French Revolution.
-He had restored, stone by stone, assisted by passionate craftsmen and artists, whole building.
+During the castle's studies, he had discovered the underground passages of the Château and rebuilt one of the two towers which had collapsed during the Great French Revolution.
+Assisted by passionate craftsmen and artists, he had restored, stone by stone, the whole building.